-Update: Since the PMI has changed the definitions of terms used in this blog post, I have re-written this blog post based on the current version of the PMBOK Guide (fifth edition).
+Update: The PMI has changed the definitions of terms used in this blog post, therefore this blog post is no longer valid.
+However, I have re-written this blog post based on the current version of the PMBOK Guide (fifth edition).

 Okay, let’s get started.

 Work performance information is the raw data of the project’s status, or you can say that it is the ‘as of now’ status of the processes from each knowledge area.
 It refers to what work has been completed, how much time has been elapsed, the cost incurred, etc.